$^{12}$C(e,e'pN) Measurements of Short Range Correlations in the Tensor-to-Scalar Interaction Transition Region

+To conclude, we report on new measurements of the $^{12}$C$(e,e'pn)$ reaction, and improved measurements of the $^{12}$C$(e,e'pp)$ and $^{12}$C$(e,e'p)$ reactions at very high missing momentum.
+The data are used to study the evolution of the isospin dependence of $NN$-SRCs via the C$(e,e'pp)/2\: / \: $C$(e,e'pn)$ cross-section ratio, and the dominance of high-momentum nucleons by 2N-SRC pairs via the $(e,e'pn)$ / $(e,e'p)$ and $(e,e'pp)$ / $(e,e'p)$ cross-section ratios and their sum.
+The data are compared with GCF calculations using the AV18 and N2LO interactions.
+The data agrees with both calculations for $p_\text{miss} > 400$ MeV$/c$, but disagrees with the N2LO-based calculation for $300 < p_\text{miss} < 400$ MeV$/c$, near the lower edge of the applicability of the GCF~\cite{Weiss:2016obx,Cruz-Torres:2019fum}.

-To conclude, we report on new measurements of the $^{12}$C$(e,e'pn)$ reaction at very high missing-momentum.
-The data are compared with both recent $^{12}$C$(e,e'pp)$ measurements and GCF calculations.
-The agreement of the same GCF calculation with both $^{12}$C$(e,e'pn)$ and $^{12}$C$(e,e'pp)$ data indicates that within the uncertainty of the data, the measured reactions are dominated by interactions with $2N$-SRC pairs and that reaction effects such as SCX, which has a large impact on the $^{12}$C$(e,e'pp)$ channel but a small impact on the $^{12}$C$(e,e'pn)$ channel, are accurately modeled.
+The overall good agreement of the GCF calculation with both $^{12}$C$(e,e'pn)$ and $^{12}$C$(e,e'pp)$ data indicates that, within the uncertainty of the data, the measured reactions are dominated by interactions with $NN$-SRC pairs and that reaction effects such as SCX, which has a large impact on the $^{12}$C$(e,e'pp)$ channel but a small impact on the $^{12}$C$(e,e'pn)$ channel, are sufficiently well modeled.

-The combination of all data and calculations confirms the observation of a transition of the $NN$ interaction from a tensor-dominated region around relative momenta of $400$ MeV/c to a predominantly scalar interaction around $800$ MeV/c, validating the use of the $NN$ interactions examined here in modeling of dense astrophysical systems such as neutron stars.
+The combination of all data and calculations confirms the observation of a transition of the $NN$ interaction from a tensor-dominated region around relative momenta of $400$ MeV/c to a predominantly scalar interaction around $800$ MeV/c, validating the use of the $NN$ interactions examined here at high-momentum / short distance regimes.
 Future extensions of the GCF to three-nucleon correlations as well as forthcoming measurements~\cite{clas12src} of three-nucleon knockout reactions $A(e,e'pNN)$ will allow similar studies of the short-distance three-body interactions that are needed for a complete description of neutron stars~\cite{Gandolfi:2011xu}.